Sewing collars & leashes with an LK-1900BN bartacking machine

 Knurled-knob (finger-tight) faceplate screws

 If I were starting again, I would pursue this idea.
-If the five faceplate screws were socket-head "cap screws" (the kind with the tall allen head, knurled around the side) they'd be easier to work with.
-They'd probably need washers because the faceplate has the bevelled hole.
-(The washers would probably have to be JB Welded onto the screw head so they're easier to work with.).
+If the five faceplate screws were socket-head "cap screws" (the kind with the tall allen head, knurled around the side for easy finger-tightening) they'd be easier to work with.
+They'd probably need washers because the faceplate has the beveled hole.
+(The washers would probably have to be JB Welded onto the screw head so they're easier to work with, not lose.).

 There's also specialty "knurled-head" screws.
-If the head were elevated by a shoulder (or, some of these have taller heads), they could be quickly finger tightened.
+If the head were elevated by a shoulder (or, some of these have taller heads), they could be quickly finger tightened enough without using a tool.

 The challenge is that these screws are 11/64" x 40 thread (8.7mm long).
-You probably won't find any of the above screws in that thread.
+You probably won't find any of the above in that thread.
 But, you can buy a tap & die for that size.
 (ASIN: B09ZTTNP3Z).
-If you had a lathe, you could "turn" any larger screw down to the diameter necessary to use the tap, and cut new threads.
+If you had a lathe, you could "turn" a larger screw down to the diameter necessary to use the die to cut new threads.
 (You'll need a "die stock wrench handle."
-The die linked to above is 3/4" (20mm) diameter.
-You also need a "tap wrench handle" to use use the tap, if you needed to "chase" the threads in the arch.).
+The die linked above is 3/4" (20mm) diameter.
+You also need a "tap wrench handle" to use use the tap, for example: if you needed to "chase" the threads in the arch.).

-You could also make something from threaded rod.
+You can also make something from threaded rod.
 11/64" is 1/64" less than 3/16".
 Common #10-24 threaded rod is also called 3/16.
 I was able to cut good threads onto #10-24 threaded rod.
-The only problem is that this rod is a little larger than what you'd "turn" bar-stock down to (before cutting threads).
-You have to go 1/2" turn (then back 1/4" turn to clear the teeth.
-Use thread-cutting oil each time you go back to flush the chips out.).
+The only problem is that this rod is a little larger than what you'd "turn" bar-stock down to (if you had a lathe).
+To use #10-24 threaded rod, you have to go 1/4" turn (then back 1/4" turn to clear the teeth.
+Use thread-cutting oil to flush the chips out.).
 It goes slow.
-(But, you only need to cut a short length of threads.
-But, doing 5 screws takes awhile.).
-If you try to go faster, cut further before reversing, the tap may not last long.
-Plan on short cuts, frequent reversing and lots of cutting oil.
+(But, you only need to cut a short length of threads.).
+If you try to go faster - cutting further before reversing - the tap may not last long.
+Plan on short cuts, frequent reversing, and lots of cutting oil.
 (You don't need to buy real thread-cutting oil.
 Any oil should work.
 You're just flushing the chips out.
 I've read chainsaw "bar oil" is useful as a thread-cutting oil because it has high sulfur content which reduces binding.).

 Fingerguards

 For leashes (box clamps), I haven't tried the fingerguards yet.
 I believe those rectangular guards will work with the square clamps.
-Positioning the leash (seen below) doesn't involve getting your fingers as close to the needle as the collars.
-I started making leashes long after making collars.
-So, I've been more comfortable not using a guard with the box clamps.
+Positioning the leash (shown below) doesn't involve putting your fingers as close to the needle as the collars.

-If you use one arch, then you may need to change the fingerguard with the clamps.
+If you use one arch, then you may need to change the fingerguard with the clamps (if you want to use the smaller fingerguard).
 Remember, those setscrews are tiny & hard to turn.
-See the part where I talked about how to loosen them the first time.
+Review how to loosen them the first time.
 Once that's done, they're easy to change.

 Making collars